Have you been letting it slip?

 If you create more comprehensive content that intentionally is useful for real humans and you’re intent-focused, I promise you – you’ll include enough keywords… but I still sprinkle them in a little bit more often because I’m aggressive like that. 😉

-Step Three: Know Who, how often, and with what quality checklist your writers (or you) or blogging and writing landing pages
+Step Three: Know Who, how often, and with what quality checklist your writers (or you) are blogging and writing landing pages

 Let’s say you write 5 amazing blog posts for your HVAC SEO plan, but then you kind of stall out.